 Place a colander over a heavy pot or jug.
-Line the colander with cheesecloth (I use three to four layers).
+First, line the colander with cheesecloth (I use three to four layers).
 Then, pour the fire cider into the lined colander.
-The, allow it to drain until the bulk of the liquid has collects in the pot and you are left with wet organic matter.
+Then, allow it to drain until the bulk of the liquid has collected in the pot and you are left with wet organic matter.

 Take the corners of the cheesecloth and gather up the wet organic matter, squeezing the remaining liquid through the cheesecloth into the pot.
 Do this until there is no remaining liquid.

-Add a little honey to taste and then pour into sterilised jars or bottles.
+Add a little honey to taste and then pour into sterilised jars or bottles for storage.

-If you are using metal caps rather than plastic ones – if you are using metal caps place a piece of baking parchment between the cap and the glass to ensure the vinegar does not erode the cap.
+If you use metal caps rather than plastic ones, place a piece of baking parchment between the lid and the glass to ensure the vinegar does not erode the cap.

 This vinegar will last for a good year or two when stored in a cool, dark place.
 Just remember to shake before using.